Arash-Barabadi/ROS2/Workspace-Package_Node/Instruction2.md

-### If you want to update your package repeatedly without typing colcon build in terminal window, use the below command;
+### If you want to update your package repeatedly without typing colcon build (compile the file) every time in terminal window, use the below command;
 ```bash
 colcon build --packages-select "package_name" --symlink-install
 ```